 Some types of gaming TVs support Wi-Fi 5 or Wi-Fi 6.
 If you’re connected to your router via Wi-Fi you’ll want to know if your TV can process the bandwidth required to download games or maintain a stable connection to your online game.
 Wi-Fi 5 supports a maximum of 3.5 gigabits per second (Gbps) while Wi-Fi 6 gives you a maximum of 9.6 Gbps.

 If you’re looking for a TV designed for blazing-fast gameplay, look no further than the big three; Sony, Samsung, and LG all have built-in features to give you the most immersive gaming possible.

 Sony gaming TVs

-While you can get Sony BRAVIA XR features on LED TVs, if you’re looking for the best colour reproduction for everything you play, you can’t go wrong with a Sony BRAVIA OLED.
+They have features like HDR, XR Motion Clarity and 120Hz refresh rate so you can play 4K games at max refresh, and XR 4K Upscaling so even your older console games look rich and detailed.
+While you can get Sony BRAVIA XR features on LED TVs, if you’re looking for the best colour reproduction for everything you play, you can’t go wrong with a Sony BRAVIA OLED or Sony BRAVIA Mini-LED.
 With 4K HDR, XR Triluminos Pro, and OLED technology, you get the deepest, richest blacks and billions of colours.